 Print Name DPT Class

 Signature Date

 Witness Date

 PT Program - Travel Release

+Realizing that during my course of instruction in the Physical Therapy Pro gram I will be transported from one facility to

-Realizing that during my course of instruction in the Physical Therapy Prog another to work or observe in various facilities.
-I do not hold the facility ir or the University of Cincinnati or any of its employees responsible for any while being transported. which I am studying, the driver of the vehicle,
+Realizing that during my course of instruction in the Physical Therapy Program, I will be transported from one facility to another to work or observe in various facilities.
+I do not hold the facility in which I am studying, the driver of the vehicle, or the University of Cincinnati or any of its employees responsible for any injuries or loss of property which might occur while being transported.

+DPT Class

+Date

+Date

-Print Name DPT Class
+Print Name

-Signature Date
+Signature

-Witness Date
+Witness

 Video/Photography Consent Release

-give my consent to he che University of Cincinnati videotape/photograph me on (as taping/photographs and release the University of Cincinnati, its authorite the taking of my picture.
-I realize that the videotape/these pictures may physical Therapy Program and consent to its/their use for educational arreceive no payment for this video/these pictures. ies, and personnel from any responsibility in be shown to students and/or faculty of the
+give my consent to have a faculty, staff or other representative of the University of Cincinnati videotape/photograph me on (as needed).
+I consent to the taping/photographs and release the University of Cincinnati, its authorities, and personnel from any responsibility in the taking of my picture.
+I realize that the videotape/these pictures may be shown to students and/or faculty of the Physical Therapy Program and consent to its/their use for educational and or marketing purposes.
+I know that I will receive no payment for this video/these pictures.

 Print Name DPT Class

 Signature Date

-Witness Date
+Witness Date -